Trust-Anchor-Group/TemplateIdentityAuthenticator/README.md

 Installable Package
 ----------------------

 To create a package, that can be distributed or installed, you begin by creating a *manifest file*.
-The `TAG.Payments.Template` project has a manifest file called `TAG.Payments.Template.manifest`.
+The `TAG.Identity.Template` project has a manifest file called `TAG.Identity.Template.manifest`.
 It defines the assemblies and content files and folders included in the package.
 You then use the `Waher.Utility.Install` and `Waher.Utility.Sign` command-line tools in the [IoT Gateway](https://github.com/PeterWaher/IoTGateway) repository, to create a package file and cryptographically sign it for secure distribution across the Neuron network.
 These tools are also available in the installation folder of the Neuron(R) distribution.